spack/spack/lib/spack/docs/getting_started.rst

    If you used Spack to install GCC, you can get the installation prefix by ``spack location -i gcc`` (this will only work if you have a single version of GCC installed).
-Whereas for Homebrew, GCC is installed in ``/usr/local/Cellar/gcc/x.y.z``.
+For Homebrew, GCC is installed in ``/usr/local/Cellar/gcc/x.y.z``.

 ^^^^^^^^^^^^^^^^^^^^^